 Your breast pain is likely cyclical -- meaning it’s linked to your reproductive cycle -- if you have some of these signs:

 - Both breasts are affected, mainly the upper and outer areas.
 Sometimes, the pain can radiate to your armpits

 - Symptoms get worse during the 2 weeks before your period, then improve afterward

 - You’re in your childbearing years (around your 20s and 30s), or you’re approaching menopause

-To help ease cyclical breast pain, your doctor might recommend you take oral contraceptives, or she may tweak the dosage you already take.
-She might also suggest you cut back on caffeine, or try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen sodium.
+To help ease cyclical breast pain, your doctor might recommend you take oral contraceptives, or they may tweak the dosage you already take.
+They might also suggest you cut back on caffeine, or try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen sodium.

 Most breast pain seems to relate to the levels of two hormones -- estrogen and progesterone -- in your body.
 Doctors aren’t sure what triggers breast pain.
 It can happen at different times in your reproductive life, such as during:

 This is likely linked to hormones, as well.
 Fibrous tissue (breast tissue that’s scar-like or ropey) and cysts (fluid-filled sacs) form in your breasts.
 It can be painful, but it’s normal and usually harmless.